FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

       external-link: https://luma.com/97h6g3gp
       location: Nagpur, Maharashtra
       description:
-        Join us for a special one-day event commemorating the 5th birthday of Filecoin, the decentralized storage layer for Web3.
-This isn't just a celebration, it's a deep dive into the technology, the ecosystem, and the future of verifiable data in India.  ​Whether you're a developer or just Web3-curious, come connect with the leading minds shaping the future of decentralized storage.
+        ​Join us for a special one-day event commemorating the 5th birthday of Filecoin.
+This isn't just a celebration; it's a deep dive into the technology, the ecosystem, and the future of verifiable data in India.
+        Kick-off and challenge reveal at 11 a.m.
+IST!
 schedule:
   kicker: Celebrate Together
   title: Birthday Celebration Schedule